I spend most of my time as an SEO copywriter for ecommerce stores and at least once a week, this question pops up:

 Let's Get Emotional, Baby

 When you tell a story, you're not just conveying information.
 You're also using a method of communication that allows the listener, or your audience, to develop an emotional reaction.
 Sure there are lots of studies on this that can help you dissect the emotional response we have to stories, but from a more practical point of view, I would just take a look at what you're more likely to listen to.

 Would you rather read something that's a stream of statistics and charts?
 Or would you rather read a narrative piece that talks about how someone overcame a challenge in a way you can relate to?

 I'm pretty sure that most, if not all, of us would choose the narrative.

 What About SEO Content?

-From an SEO copywriting perspective, storytelling is a powerful ally that we can use to not only reach our target audiences, but also to motivate action.
+As per Art Of War SEO @ https://artofwarseo.com, from an SEO copywriting perspective, storytelling is a powerful ally that we can use to not only reach our target audiences, but also to motivate action.
 Companies like Starbucks and Apple leverage stories all the time to boost their sales and create brand loyalty.
 You can do the same thing with your site, even if you don't have million dollar marketing budgets.

 The cool thing about storytelling is that it's universal.
 It doesn't matter how much you spend on marketing, how big your SEO team is, or even how much revenue you bring in each year.
 Telling a story on your site can help you make a bigger impact because, well, that's just human nature.
 We like stories.
 We like feeling an emotional connection to the story.
 We also like sharing stories.